quarantin/pz-server-tools/docs/PZSERVER.md

 Now that you're connected as **pzserver1**, you can run the following command to install your new pzserver:

-	pzinstall
+	pzserver install

 Start pzserver:

-	pzstart
+	pzserver start

-When run for the first time, **pzstart** will ask you to choose a username and a password for the admin user, and the port of the server.
+When you run **pzserver start** for the first time, it will ask you to choose a username/password for the admin user and the port of the server.

 # Configuring Project Zomboid Dedicated Server